NumEconCopenhagen/projects-2019-mec/examproject/README.md

-# The structure of our portfolio
+# Overview of our portfolio

 Our portfolio consists of three parts:
   1) A data project (in the folder /dataproject)